-Charles Frederick Parry was born on 25 December 1870 in Llansilin and raised a short “hop” over the English border by parents Frederick (a tin smith) and Ann in Oswestry’s Arthur Street.
-He played for the town’s junior team in his teens and was spotted by William Nunnerley, later to become Secretary of the Football Association on Wales and an international referee.
+Charles Frederick Parry was born on Christmas Day, 25 December 1869.
+As a rule, biographical articles over the years have stated his place of birth as Llansilin, on the Welsh side of the border with England.
+However, his birth certificate confirms that he was born on Arthur Street, Oswestry (Shropshire), the home of his parents, Frederick (a tin smith) and Ann.
+He played for the town’s junior team in his teens and was spotted by William Nunnerley, later to become Secretary of the Football Association of Wales (FAW) and an international referee.
 Nunnerley saw to it that young Charlie signed for Chester St Oswald’s.

 Charlie’s Football League debut, at Anfield on the opening day of the 1889/90 season, was certainly memorable.
-A goal in a 3-2 victory over Blackburn Rovers was overshadowed by being given his marching orders by referee Glump on 82 minutes for ‘persistently fouling Forrest’.
-Thus Charlie entered the record books as the first Everton player to be sent off in a league fixture.
+A goal in a 3-2 victory over Blackburn Rovers was overshadowed by being given his marching orders by referee Crump on 82 minutes for ‘persistently fouling Forrest’.
+Thus, Charlie entered the record books as the first Everton player to be sent off in a league fixture.

 Although that first Everton season saw Charlie play in an advanced role, he would spend most of his career at half-back or full-back.
 He was noted by sports chroniclers for his versatility, positional sense, pace, dead-ball accuracy and robust tackling – his reputation for ‘bashing goalkeepers’ was also remarked upon.
 An article published about the Everton team in November 1889 described him thus: